30-na/Dengue_model/README.md

 The gridded Climatic Research Unit (CRU) Time-series (TS) data version 4.06 data are month-by-month variations in climate over the period 1901-2021, provided on high-resolution (0.5x0.5 degree) grids, produced by CRU at the University of East Anglia and funded by the UK National Centre for Atmospheric Science (NCAS), a NERC collaborative centre.
 --------------------------
 # Missing values
-We replace Somalia PPP2005_40 value with the lowest Djibouti PPP2005_40 value in Geolocalized Economic Data
+%% We replace Somalia PPP2005_40 value with the lowest Djibouti PPP2005_40 value in Geolocalized Economic Data Replacing G-Econ data for countries with NA values in 2005 (PPP2005_40) with the corresponding values from 1990 (PPP1990_40).

 # Dengue Carrying Capacity model parameter settings for rainfall
 ![image](https://github.com/30-na/Dengue_model/assets/78888004/9f2c9b86-0770-44f8-bb74-291c90b6d5af)